rusty1968/hubris-and-me/priority-assignment.md

 ## Information Not Backed by Existing Applications

-*Note: This section has been removed as the guide now focuses only on realistic improvements based on actual Hubris PRoT implementations.
-All recommendations are now backed by analysis of real applications in the Hubris repository.*
+*This section has been removed as the guide focuses exclusively on realistic improvements based on actual Hubris PRoT implementations.
+All recommendations are backed by analysis of real applications in the Hubris repository.*